kas-cor/VisualBasic6/README.md

-# VisualBasic6
+# Visual Basic 6
-My old project
+My old projects on Visual Basic 6

 ## AudioAdv
 Program and the plug-in for Winamp and compatible programs to play audio advertising at specific intervals when playing a playlist.